Destiny Udogie: Hellas Verona

 Udogie developed in the Hellas Verona youth system, and made his Serie A debut on 8 November 2020, in a 2–2 draw away to Milan.

 Udinese

 On 15 July 2021, Udogie joined Udinese on a season-long loan with an obligation to buy.
 During his debut season, he made 37 appearances for the club, primarily as a left wingback, and scored five goals.
+Following his debut season, Udinese activated the option-to-buy clause for a reported €4 million.